 Woodpecker symbolism in spirituality and shamanism

 The woodpecker symbolism is telling us to pay attention to new opportunities that may arrive or knock on our doors (symbolically like the woodpecker knocks on wood).
 I was reading that if the woodpecker spirit animal is visiting you, you need to protect your wisdom and your creativity from threats.
 So there seems to be some bad affiliation with woodpecker appearances.

 Woodpecker symbolism in the bible

 I didn’t find anywhere in the Bible a woodpecker however I read an article that God uses woodpecker as a testimony of His existence and His might.
-Woodpeckers avoid brain damage while pecking wood by a very sophisticated energy absorbing mechanism in their skull.
-Here’s a great article that explains the entire mechanism very detailed.
-This unique mechanism that can’t be found in any other bird species seems to be seen as a proof that only God can create it.
-I personally find this a bit of a vague interpretation but of course I am not an expert in Bible study.
+Woodpeckers avoid brain damage while pecking wood by a very sophisticated energy-absorbing mechanism in their skull.
+Here’s a great article that explains the entire mechanism is very detailed.
+This unique mechanism that can’t be found in any other bird species seems to be seen as proof that only God can create it.
+I find this a bit of a vague interpretation but of course, I am not an expert in Bible study.

 Woodpecker symbolism in fairy tales, fables, poems and literature

 Woodpeckers are used in many fairy tales, fables, poems and literature all around the world.
 I have picked out a few that I like a lot.
 I encourage you to read those and therefore I won’t spoil you with too much information.